 As extreme heat and wildfire smoke events become more frequent and more extreme, increasing access to resilient buildings and infrastructure can protect San Franciscans from health impacts of these climate change-fueled hazards.
-Additionally, as evidenced by recent extreme heat events such as the 2021 Western North American Heat Wave. extreme heat can affect infrastructure systems, such as roads and railways buckling from the heat and the electrical grid straining under increased power use.
+Additionally, as evidenced by recent extreme heat events such as the 2021 Western North American Heat Wave, extreme heat can affect infrastructure systems, such as roads and railways buckling from the heat and the electrical grid straining under increased power use.
 Adaptation of buildings and infrastructure is critical for protecting the health and wellness of San Franciscans, and for ensuring continuity of operations during hazards.

-The Heat and Air Quality Resilience Project (HAQR) is a cross-sectional initiative to identify, plan, and implement comprehensive medium-to-long-term extreme heat and wildfire smoke strategies.
-HAQR has a particular focus on the resilience of disproportionately impacted frontline and BIPOC communities.
-This is achieved by creating new strategies, increasing preevent collaboration between institutional actors, advancing equity and efficacy during strategy implementation, and pursuing funding for these initiatives.
+The Heat and Air Quality Resilience

+Project (HAQR) is a cross-sectional

+initiative to identify, plan, and implement

+comprehensive medium-to-long-term

+extreme heat and wildfire smoke

+strategies.
+HAQR has a particular focus

+on the resilience of disproportionately

+impacted frontline and BIPOC

+communities.
+This is achieved by

+creating new strategies, increasing preevent collaboration between institutional

+actors, advancing equity and efficacy

+during strategy implementation, and

+pursuing funding for these initiatives.

 A particular focus of HAQR is to support extreme heat and air quality adaptations to the City's public and private building stock, with an emphasis on buildings that house the populations most vulnerable to the health impacts of extreme heat and wildfire smoke.
 HAQR offers an opportunity to elevate extreme heat and wildfire smoke as a building rehabilitation goal, identify new funding streams, and identify best practices.
-Examples of this can be seen in the pursuit of pilot projects in the affordable and permanent supportive housing, as well as existing weatherization and resilience improvements to City facilities such as the MERV-13 HVAC improvements to 49 South Van Ness, improvements to Kezar Pavilion, with major resilience renovations to Mission and Chinatown Branch Libraries.